 The actual movie reviews that I write will be quite short, partially to avoid spoilers and partially because there are already reviews for most Thai movies if you do some digging.
 The focus will be on assessing the difficulty of the spoken Thai and ultimately creating a database where anyone can sort and filter a list to find recommendations based on their own skill level.

-I’m going to start with movies because watching and reviewing entire series would be too time consuming, and I’ll try to do a movie per week and see if I can keep the momentum going.
+I’m going to start with movies because watching and reviewing entire series would be too time consuming, and I’ll try to add reviews regularly but I can’t make any promises on that front.
 Please send me an email (email@example.com) if you’re interested in helping contribute reviews.